Business Resource Center

 The City of Lake Forest is one of the most distinctive communities in the United States and home to over 1,200 businesses, ranging from small, boutique shops to large international corporations.
-With convenient access from Interstate I-94, Route 43, Route 60, Route 41 and two Metra rail stations connecting Lake Forest to downtown Chicago and Wisconsin, and 30 minutes from O'Hare Interational Aiport, Lake Forest is the ideal business envrionment.
-Lake Forest boasts a retail vacancy rate of 7%, low property taxes, and high personal incomes.
-The City of Lake Forest does not require business licensing.
+With convenient access from Interstate I-94, Route 43, Route 60, Route 41 and two Metra rail stations connecting Lake Forest to downtown Chicago and Wisconsin, and 30 minutes from O'Hare International Airport, Lake Forest is the ideal business environment.
+Lake Forest boasts a five year average retail occupancy rate of 95.4%, low property taxes, and high personal incomes.
+As an added benefit to business owners, the City of Lake Forest does not require local business licenses.